servel333/Steam-Deck-Notes/games/Legend-of-Grimrock-2.md

 Blocks movement for party and monsters.
 Optionally prevents placing items into obstacle’s square.
 Use the Health component to make the obstacle breakable.

-- `ObstacleComponent:getBlockItems()`	Get whether items can be dropped to obstacle’s square
+- `ObstacleComponent:getBlockItems()`: Get whether items can be dropped to obstacle’s square
-- `ObstacleComponent:getBlockMonsters()`	Get whether the obstacle blocks monster movement
+- `ObstacleComponent:getBlockMonsters()`: Get whether the obstacle blocks monster movement
-- `ObstacleComponent:getBlockParty()`	Get whether the obstacle blocks party movement
+- `ObstacleComponent:getBlockParty()`: Get whether the obstacle blocks party movement
-- `ObstacleComponent:getHitEffect()`	Get particle effect to play when obstacle is hit
+- `ObstacleComponent:getHitEffect()`: Get particle effect to play when obstacle is hit
-- `ObstacleComponent:getHitSound()`	Get sound to play when obstacle is hit
+- `ObstacleComponent:getHitSound()`: Get sound to play when obstacle is hit
-- `ObstacleComponent:getRepelProjectiles()`	Get whether impacted projectiles should be pushed out of obstacle’s square
+- `ObstacleComponent:getRepelProjectiles()`: Get whether impacted projectiles should be pushed out of obstacle’s square
-- `ObstacleComponent:setBlockItems(boolean)`	Set whether items can be dropped to obstacle’s square
+- `ObstacleComponent:setBlockItems(boolean)`: Set whether items can be dropped to obstacle’s square
-- `ObstacleComponent:setBlockMonsters(boolean)`	Set whether the obstacle blocks monster movement
+- `ObstacleComponent:setBlockMonsters(boolean)`: Set whether the obstacle blocks monster movement
-- `ObstacleComponent:setBlockParty(boolean)`	Set whether the obstacle blocks party movement
+- `ObstacleComponent:setBlockParty(boolean)`: Set whether the obstacle blocks party movement
-- `ObstacleComponent:setHitEffect(string)`	Set particle effect to play when obstacle is hit
+- `ObstacleComponent:setHitEffect(string)`: Set particle effect to play when obstacle is hit
-- `ObstacleComponent:setHitSound(string)`	Set sound to play when obstacle is hit
+- `ObstacleComponent:setHitSound(string)`: Set sound to play when obstacle is hit
-- `ObstacleComponent:setRepelProjectiles(boolean)`	Set whether impacted projectiles should be pushed out of obstacle’s square
+- `ObstacleComponent:setRepelProjectiles(boolean)`: Set whether impacted projectiles should be pushed out of obstacle’s square

 ## OccluderComponent (Component)